Gasparilla International Film Festival | March 21 - 24, 2024

-Joe Restaino is an award-winning film producer and member of the Producers Guild Association(PGA) based out of Tampa, FL.
-He is the principal of Hungry Bull Productions and produced Michael Sarnoski’s critically acclaimed film PIG starring Nicolas Cage and Alex Wolff, Rebecca Hall’s PASSING which premiered at the 2021 Sundance Film Festival and stars Tessa Thompson and Ruth Negga in award-winning roles, and the Lionsgate films FEAR OF RAIN and LADY OF THE MANOR both of which were made in the Tampa/St. Petersburg area.
-He is currently in post-production on Diane Keaton’s MACK & RITA.
-Both films PASSING(Netflix) and PIG(NEON) were nominated for Best Picture at the 2021 Gotham Awards and have won over 60 awards combined including Best Indie(PIG) at the 2022 Hollywood Critics Association Awards.
+Joe Restaino is a member of the Producers Guild Association(PGA) based out of Tampa, FL. and an award-winning film producer He is the principal of Hungry Bull Productions and produced Michael Sarnoski’s critically acclaimed film PIG starring Nicolas Cage and Alex Wolff, Rebecca Hall’s PASSING which premiered at the 2021 Sundance Film Festival, Lionsgate Films’ FEAR OF RAIN, LADY OF THE MANOR, and Diane Keaton’s MACK & RITA.
+Joe is also a past President of the Gasparilla International Film Festival.

-Cinda Snow is a Producer, Talent Manager and Founder/Owner of Snow Entertainment with offices in both Los Angeles and Tampa.
-She is also VP at Capital Pictures with Films in Preproduction such as MADE GUYS, WITCHBOARD, YELLOW EYES, and more.
-Cinda was involved with Origin Entertainment on the feature films FATIMA and IM Mortal being released this month.
-As a talent manager, her clients have worked on feature films (BRIGHTBURN, as series regulars (STARGIRL, NASHVILLE, FULLER HOUSE, etc..) on a variety of networks and streaming services.
-She began her career as a manager for her daughter, Actor/Producer/Writer Brittany Snow.
-Having a master's degree in education and also working in the entertainment industry, she has seen the need to provide more entertaining as well as transformational media in an ever-changing world.
+Cinda Snow is a Producer, Talent Manager, and the Founder/Owner of Snow Entertainment with offices in both Los Angeles and Tampa.
+She is also VP at Capital Pictures with films such as MADE GUYS, WITCHBOARD, YELLOW EYES and more.
+Cinda was involved with Origin Entertainment on feature films FATIMA and IM Mortal.
+As a talent manager, her clients have worked on feature films (BRIGHTBURN}, as series regulars (STARGIRL, NASHVILLE, FULLER HOUSE etc...) and on a variety of networks and streaming services.
+Cinda began her career asmanager for her daughter, Actor/Producer/Writer Brittany Snow.
+Having a master's degree in education and working in the entertainment industry, she has seen the need to provide entertaining as well as transformational media in an ever-changing world.

-Chris Eaton currently works in marketing and programming for Green Light Cinema, a new art-house cinema in St. Pete.
+Chris Eaton currently works in marketing and programming for Green Light Cinema, a new art house cinema in St. Pete.
 He was previously the programmer for Sunscreen Film Festival for 3 years where he was responsible for selecting 135+ films to be screened each year.
-He brings a diverse background to the table having worked and lived in Latin America for years while also being an advocate and supporter of the local arts scene in Tampa Bay.
+Chris brings a diverse background to the table having worked and lived in Latin America for years, while also being an advocate and supporter of the local arts scene in Tampa Bay.

 Tamara Nemirovsky is an international award-winning filmmaker, animator, and educator.
-Her award-winning stop-motion films were screened at several film festivals internationally.
-She was granted a scholarship by the Fulbright Commission to pursue an MFA in the United States.
+Her award-winning stop-motion films have been screened internationally at several film festivals.
+Tamara was granted a scholarship by the Fulbright Commission to pursue an MFA in the United States.
 Currently, she is a faculty member at the University of South Florida at The Honors College and The School of Art and Art History.
-She is directing and producing a documentary, now in post-production.